-To the Shareholders of Emirates Islamic Bank,
+To the Shareholders of Emirates Islamic.

-I submit, on behalf of Fatwa and Shari'a Supervisory Board (the "Shari'a Supervisory Board") of Emirates Islamic Bank PJSC (the "Bank"), the following Annual Report in relation to transactions executed in the year 2013.
+We submit as members of the Fatwa and Shari'a Supervisory Board (the "Shari'a Supervisory Board") of Emirates Islamic Bank PJSC (the "Bank"), the following Annual Report in relation to transactions executed in the year 2014.

 The Shari'a Supervisory Board has reviewed the contracts relating to the transactions and applications introduced by the Bank during the period ended.
-I have also conducted due review to ensure that the Bank has complied with the Shari'a Principles and Rulings and also with the specific Fatwa, rulings and guidelines issued by the Shari'a Board during the year ended 2013.
+We have also conducted due review to ensure that the Bank has complied with the Shari'a Principles and Rulings and also with the specific Fatwa, rulings and guidelines issued by the Shari'a Board during the year ended 2014.

-To take into consideration that ensuring that the Bank functions in accordance with Shari'a Principles and Rulings is the duty of Bank's Management.
-It is my responsibility to form an independent opinion, based on my review of the operations of the Bank, and to report to you.
+To take into consideration that ensuring that the Bank functions in accordance with Shari'a Principles and Rulings is the duty of the Bank's Management.
+It is our responsibility to form an independent opinion, based on our review of the operations of the Bank, and to report to you.

-The Shari'a Supervisory Board, through Dar Al Shari'ah Legal & Financial Consultancy LLC which had a Retainership Agreement with the Bank, conducted overview which included examining, on a test basis of each type of transaction, the relevant documentation and procedures adopted by the Bank and on the basis of Shari'a cases presented by the Shari'a Audit and Shari'a Coordination.
+The Shari'a Supervisory Board of Emirates Islamic conducted, through Shari'a Audit of the Bank, review which included examining, on a test basis of each type of transaction, the relevant documentation and procedures adopted by the Bank and on the basis of reports of Shari'a Audit and Coordination and queries raised by the internal Shari'a Department of the Bank throughout the year.
 The Shari'a Supervisory Board endeavored through reasonable assurance that the Bank has not violated Shari'a Principles & Rulings.